MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 ## Why it only works on the surface level

 CAPTCHAs does not even work (when looking at every possible ways to bypass CAPTCHAs).
+Okay, that's a bold statement, certainly they "do work" but with a catch.

 Sure, CAPTCHAs aren't perfect.
-A determined attacker with enough resources could probably crack them eventually.
+A determined attacker with enough resources could probably bypass them eventually.

 Take this simple multiplayer [game](https://agar.io).
 They added CAPTCHAs to fight the growing problem of bots trying ruin the game for everyone.